 PRIMARY PE & SPORTS FUNDING

 All primary schools receive an additional yearly PE Premium grant from the Government.
-This extra funding is intended to heighten the effectiveness of PE provision in schools, and it is at the school’s discretion as to how the additional funding is spent.
+This extra funding is intended to make additional and sustainable improvements to the quality of PE and sport.

-Our school’s aim is to use the additional funding to improve the quality of teaching of PE, as well as engaging our children in high quality sporting activities, both curricular, extra-curricular and providing the children with experiences they may not get to do outside and beyond primary school.
+Our school’s aim is to use the additional funding to raise the profile of sport at Meir Heath and improve the quality of teaching of PE, as well as engaging our children in high quality sporting activities, both curricular, extra-curricular including competitive sport and in turn providing the children with many different experiences that they may not get to do outside and beyond primary school.

 In the following academic year, the school will hope to achieve: